Prizm News / August 12, 2019 / By Megan Hageman

 What can we expect to see at the 3rd Akron Pride Festival?

 We’re adding more vendors this year (over 200), and the time will be extended with the march to Hardesty Park starting at 10:00 instead of 11:00.
 We also anticipate more people this year.
 Last year we had 15,000 at the festival and 1,500 participated in the march.
 There were 200 volunteers last year and that number has grown every year.

 This year the Kids’ Area is expanding and, for entertainment, we have Deborah Cox as a headliner and Steve Grand.
 And, of course, this year we will also have the panels from the AIDS quilt here.
-There will be 24 panels represented total: two larger sections and individual panels featured at the Summit County Courthouse.
+There will be 24 panels represented total: two larger sections at the courthouse and individual panels at the festival.

 What makes the festival distinctively ‘Akron’?

 I would say the friendliness and openness at both the March and the Festival.
 People that live along the route are outside cheering and waving signs for equality and signs with rainbow colors.
 A number of young adults that come to the festival are at first a little inhibited, but after they see what is going on, they really start to relax.
 It’s very eye opening and there’s a strong sense of community.

 What is the significance of holding the event in August and not during Pride Month?

 There are two reasons behind it being held in August that go hand in hand.
 In August 2014, the International Gay Games were held here in Cuyahoga County and Akron actually held a third of the events here in the city.
 Over 50 countries came to the area, and after that we continued the tradition of holding [the Festival] in August.

 Also, during Pride Month in June, big cities hold festivals and events every weekend, so we would be competing with other major cities like Columbus, Dayton, and Cleveland.
 To get a large enough number of people, we decided it wasn’t wise to compete for a pride weekend.